The name of this group shall be NASIG.

 Any active member of NASIG shall be eligible to serve on committees.
 The President of NASIG shall serve as an ex-officio member of all committees, except the Nominations & Elections Committee.

-Standing committees, and their chairpersons, shall be appointed by the Vice President/President elect with the approval of the Executive Board for terms commencing after the conference at which the Vice President assumes the Presidency.
+Standing committees, and their chairs, shall be appointed by the Vice President/President-Elect with the approval of the Executive Board for terms commencing after the Annual Conference at which the Vice President/President-Elect assumes the Presidency.
 The size of the committee shall be determined by its needs.
-Committees may be subdivided, and additional appointments made by the current President with the approval of the Executive Board and the chairpersons of the committees.
+Committees may be subdivided, and additional appointments may be made by the current President with the approval of the Executive Board and the chairs of the corresponding committees.

 Members of standing committees, except the Nominations & Elections Committee and the Standards Committee, shall be appointed for terms of two years unless appointed by special action of the Board, and may be reappointed for a second term.

 Members of the Nominations & Elections Committee shall be appointed for terms of one year.
-Nominations & Elections Committee members can be reappointed for a second one year term provided that at least 50 percent of the committee consists of new members.
+Nominations & Elections Committee members can be reappointed for a second one-year term provided that at least fifty percent of the committee consists of new members.

 Members of the Standards Committee shall be appointed for terms of five years.